bahim22/nxt-ded-boiler/posts/notes-seo.md

 `Main concepts`

-The3 concepts in process of optimizing a website
+The 3 concepts used when optimizing a website

 1. Technical – Optimize your website for crawling and web performance
 2. Creation – Create a content strategy to target specific keywords